carbon-language/carbon-lang/llvm/lib/Target/SystemZ/README.txt

 --

-We don't optimize block memory operations.
+We don't optimize block memory operations, except using single MVCs for memcpy.

-It's definitely worth using things like MVC, CLC, NC, XC and OC with constant lengths.
+It's definitely worth using things like CLC, NC, XC and OC with constant lengths.
 MVCIN may be worthwhile too.

 We should probably implement things like memcpy using MVC with EXECUTE.